 6. The Mother Hill, behind Mount Saint Vincent University

 The hill atop where the Mother House once stood is a great place for sledding.
 You can approach this hill from the back, through the subdivision, or walk uphill through the MSVU campus.
-A perfect combination of a long run and steady incline make the Mother Hill of the best spots in the city.
+A perfect combination of a long run and steady incline makes the Mother Hill of the best spots in the city.

 It’s a bit of a jaunt from the city but it’s well worth it for an afternoon in the great outdoors!